Moddable-OpenSource/moddable/documentation/devices/esp32.md

 2. Download and install the Silicon Labs [CP210x USB to UART VCP driver](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers).
 The driver zip file contains x64 and x86 versions of the installer.
 Most modern PCs run 64-bit Windows and should use the x64 version of the VCP driver.
 If you run a 32-bit version of Windows, use the x86 version of the driver.
 (You can determine if your computer is running a 64-bit version of Windows by checking "About your PC" in System Settings.)

-3. Download and run the Espressif [ESP-IDF Tools Installer](https://dl.espressif.com/dl/esp-idf-tools-setup-2.4.exe).
+3. Download and run the Espressif [ESP-IDF Windows Installer](https://dl.espressif.com/dl/esp-idf/?idf=4.4).
 This will install the ESP32 Xtensa gcc toolchain, Ninja Build, OpenOCD, and a KConfig Frontend.
 This tool will also set your `PATH` to include the newly downloaded tools, as necessary.

     It is safe to accept all of the default options in the installer, or to change install locations as necessary.